-PTHA 2201 ESSENTIALS OF DATA COLLECTION (1-4-0) CREDIT 2
+PTHA 2201 ESSENTIALS OF DATA COLLECTION (1-4-0) CREDIT 2 Prerequisites: Admission to the PTA Program

 The study of data collection techniques used to prepare the physical therapist assistant to assist in patient/client management.
 The student will perform data collection and measurement techniques specific to physical therapy and within the scope of practice of a physical therapist assistant.
 The student will utilize critical thinking skills to apply the data collected to decision making and problem solving related to patient management established by a physical therapist in the plan of care.
 Students continue to use medical terms, charting skills, and role play to foster patient and family teaching as well as communication skills and professionalism.